Periodontal Disease (Gum Disease & Gingivitis)

 If gum disease is detected during your visit, we will instruct you on steps regarding improved home care and recommend specialized treatment options in our office to eliminate the disease.

 Gingivitis – Early Stage of Gum Disease

-This stage only affects the soft tissue of the gums and the patient may not experience any discomfort.
-Althought the symptoms may be very mild, it is important to diagnose gum disease in this early stage before it progresses to periodontitis.
+This stage only affects the soft tissue of the gums, and the patient may not experience any discomfort.
+Although the symptoms may be very mild, it is essential to diagnose gum disease in this early stage before it progresses to periodontitis.

 - Swollen or bleeding gums

 - Bad breath or a metallic taste in the mouth

 - Receding Gums